IJMacD/potential-adventure/lesson00/index.md

 <div class="note note-key">
     <h5>Key Point</h5>
-    <p>What written in notes this this is usually a key point.
+    <p>What's written in this banner is usually a key point.
 If you don't
         remember anything else from this lesson, remember this!</p>
 </div>